sanaya-bhardwaj/ContactHub-Contact_management_system/README.md

 **Functionalities:**

-**User Registration:** Allows new users to register and create an account.
+**- User Registration:** Allows new users to register and create an account.

-**Authentication:** Manages user login and authentication tokens.
+**- Authentication:** Manages user login and authentication tokens.

-**Profile Management:** Enables users to view and update their profile information.
+**- Profile Management:** Enables users to view and update their profile information.